Hadar933/hadar933/README.md

 </p>

-- :books: I’m currently pursuing my master's degree in **Computer Science** at the Hebrew University of Jerusalem.
-I have recently completed a dual major BSc in **CS & Physics**
-- :microscope: As per my MSc, I'm part of the [Micro-Flight Lab](https://www.beatus-lab.org/) - We're building flying robots based on biological flight mechanisms
+- :mortar_board: Recently earned my Master of Science degree, where I specialized in inverse dynamics — an approach to robot control leveraging deep time series analysis.
+As part of my studies, I was part of the [Micro-Flight Lab](https://www.beatus-lab.org/) research group, where we build flying robots inspired by biological flight mechanisms.
-- :hourglass: I also work as a machine-learning researcher @[Urecsys](https://www.urecsys.com/), mostly dealing with time series in the world of air pollutions
+- :bar_chart: Currently, I work as a machine learning researcher at @[Urecsys](https://www.urecsys.com/), primarily focusing on time series analysis of air pollution.
-- 🖋️ Oh, check out my [new blog](https://www.itshadar.com/)!
-I talk about machine learning concepts, algorithms and implementations
+- 🖋️ I also write on [Medium](https://medium.com/@hadarsharvit), If you're interested in ML concepts, with mathematical deep-dives and practical implementations, you should check it out.

 <p align="center">
   <b> The tools I use the most :hammer:</b>